lukso-network/LIPs/LSPs/LSP-10-ReceivedVaults.md

 ## Implementation

-A implementation can be found in the [lukso-network/standards-scenarios](https://github.com/lukso-network/lsp-universalprofile-smart-contracts/tree/develop/contracts/LSP1UniversalReceiver/LSP1UniversalReceiverDelegateVault);
+An implementation can be found in the [lukso-network/standards-scenarios](https://github.com/lukso-network/lsp-universalprofile-smart-contracts/tree/develop/contracts/LSP1UniversalReceiver/LSP1UniversalReceiverDelegateVault);
 The below defines the JSON interface of the `LSP10ReceivedVaults`.

 ERC725Y JSON Schema `LSP10ReceivedVaults`: